Cool Roadways Partnership

 Objectives

-• The CRP is a convening space for municipalities, researchers, and organizations to communicate insights on cool pavement project and stay up to date on technological progress.
+• The CRP is a convening space for municipalities, researchers, and organizations to communicate insights on cool pavement projects and stay up to date on technological progress.

-• The CRP works with manufacturers to assess the cool roadway solutions that are currently available and encourage development of new solutions.
+• The CRP works with manufacturers to assess available cool roadway solutions and encourage development of new solutions.

 • CRP’s priority is to increase the number and variety of cool roadway demonstrations to help overcome barriers to their widespread use.

-• CRP’s long-term goal is to establish procurement specification standards that cities can adopt and for cool roadways to ultimately be embedded in state and local roadwork policies.
+• CRP’s long-term goal is to establish procurement specification standards and for cool roadways to ultimately be embedded in state and local roadwork policies.

 The Smart Surfaces Coalition recognizes that cool pavement products utilize diverse technologies with varying effectiveness.
-In an effort to generate impartial data on product performance, SSC recently sent a request to federal agencies for government-supported testing of cool pavement products, with support from municipalities.
+In an effort to generate impartial data on product performance, SSC and CRP partners sent a request to federal agencies to support third-party testing of cool pavement products.
 Read the letter here.

 FAQs